r-lib/actions/setup-renv/README.md

 Several input arguments must be specified as an R expression.
 This increases flexibility, but it also causes some inconvenience, since these expressions often need to be quoted in the YAML file.
-A handy tip is is that if your R expression does not contain a single quote, and you specify it in the YAML in a single line, surrounded by single quotes (like in the example above for `profile`), that will work.
+A handy tip is that if your R expression does not contain a single quote, and you specify it in the YAML in a single line, surrounded by single quotes (like in the example above for `profile`), that will work.